-The majority of heavy vehicles involved in serious casualty crashes, outlined in figure 2, are rigid trucks larger than 4.5 tonne representing 41% of the total number of heavy vehicles involved in serious casualty crashes.
+The majority of heavy vehicles involved in serious casualty crashes, outlined in Figure 2, are rigid trucks larger than 4.5 tonne representing 37% of the total number of heavy vehicles involved in serious casualty crashes.
+However, there has been a decline in this heavy vehicle type involvement in serious casualty crashes from 40% in 2009 to the lowest on record for the last five years of 31% in 2013.

 Other defined heavy vehicle includes vehicles such as, but not limited to; fire trucks, garbage trucks, animal transporter vehicles and drilling rigs all over 4.5 tonnes.

-Figure 2: Types of heavy vehicles involved in fatal and serious crashes, South Australia 2008-2012
+Figure 2: Types of heavy vehicles involved in fatal and serious crashes, South Australia 2009-2013